MisterVector/Code-Speak-Distribution-Client-Archive/README.md

-# Code Speak Launcher
+# Code Speak Distribution Client

-This repository will contain the Code Speak Launcher, written in Java.
-More information will be revealed when the project actually gets underway.
+This is a client for the Code Speak Distribution System, written in Java.
+It is used to provide access to programs released via the distribution system.